CentralRepoOps

 This allows the worker to check out the target repository.

-Also create a fine-grained PAT REPO_SAFE_OUTPUTS_TOKEN with the organization as an owner,
+Also create a fine-grained PAT REPO_SAFE_OUTPUTS_TOKEN (this link pre-fills the token name, description, and permissions) with the organization as an owner,

 select “All repositories” (or allowlist of specific repos), and grant Repository permission: Contents: Write, Issues: Write, Pull Requests: Write.